Robert Goldman (songwriter)

 Robert Goldman (born 1953) is a French songwriter.
-He was born in Paris, the son of Alter Mojze Goldman and Ruth Ambrunn who were Jewish Resistance fighters during the Second World War.
+He was born in Paris.
+Goldman is the son of Jewish émigrés Alter Mojze Goldman and Ruth Ambrunn who were Jewish Resistance fighters during the Second World War.
 He is the younger brother of Jean-Jacques Goldman and half-brother of Pierre Goldman.

+He is of German-Jewish and Polish-Jewish descent.

 He has written more than 50 songs for many French-speaking singers such as Céline Dion.
 He often signed J Kapler.